linhuan1026/LUADradiopathomics/5. Cancer nuclei segmentation on histopathological tiles/README.md

    --save_raw_map         To save raw prediction or not. [default: False]
 ```

 The above command can be used from the command line or via an executable script.
 We supply two example executable scripts: one for tile processing and one for WSI processing.
-To run the scripts, first make them executable by using `chmod +x run_infer.sh`.
-Then run by using `./run_infer.sh`.
+To run the scripts, first make them executable by using `chmod +x run_tile_TCGA.sh`.
+Then run by using `./run_title_TCGA.sh`.

 Intermediate results are stored in cache.
 Therefore, ensure that the specified cache location has enough space!
 Preferably ensure that the cache location is SSD.